CMeza99/sgvlug-website/README.md

 Load up the devserver to check the post, commit if everything looks fine.
 For more details on arguments to meetup2md.py see the README on Github:
 http://github.com/omwah/meetup2md/

+## Simplified Update freom Meetup

+Leveraging Travis-CI we can automate this process once the Meetup event is posted.
+It is currently configured to pull SGV LUG Meetup events in the month.

+bump.sh will change the contents of bump to the current date and time; then commit and push the change.
+This will trigger a build for Travis-CI.
+In the .travis.yml file are the steps to pull the Meetup content and push is to the website.

+Only the master branch will trigger builds to be published.